ga4gh/gks-common/schema/core-im/def/EvidenceLine.rst

 **Computational Definition**

-A discrete, independent argument relevant to the validity of the Proposition assessed or put forth as true in a Statement.
-This argument is based on an interpretation of one or more pieces of information as evidence (i.e. Evidence Items).
+An independent, evidence-based argument that may support or refute the validity of a specific proposition.
+The strength and direction of this argument is based on an interpretation of one or more pieces of information as evidence for or against the target proposition.

 **Information Model**